Glossary of Ostomy Terms

 Film: the materials used to manufacture the pouch.
 All Convatec pouches have built-in layers that help reduce the rustling noise under clothing, and a built-in odour-barrier

 Filter: some Convatec pouches have an integral filter that helps release gas build-up from within the pouch

 Fistula: an abnormal tube-like passageway between one hollow organ in the body and another hollow organ or the skin7

-Flange: ring that is attached to skin barrier and pouch on some two-piece systems.
-Flanges are designed to snap securely together to join the barrier to the pouch.
+Flange: ring that is attached to base plate/wafer and pouch on some two-piece systems.
+Flanges are designed to snap securely together to join the base plate to the pouch.

 Ileostomy: a surgically created opening between the small intestine (ileum) and the abdominal surface9

 Irritation: soreness, redness or inflammation of the skin

 Night drainage: a container that may be attached to a urinary pouch to manage drainage of urine during sleep.

 One-piece ostomy pouching system: the base plate/wafer and pouch are made as one unit

 Opaque: a beige pouch film that helps conceal pouch content